kinopio-club/kinopio-help/posts/selecting-and-bulk-actions.md

 ---
-title: Selecting and Bulk Actions
+title: Paint Selecting and Bulk Actions
 tags: ['How to Use']
 color: '#90ffff'
 date: 2020-04-01